david-cortes/cmfrec/README.md

 It is also internally documented through docstrings (e.g. you can try `help(cmfrec.CMF))`, `help(cmfrec.CMF.fit)`, etc.

-For a detailed example using the MovieLens data with user demographic info and movie genres see the IPython notebook [Recommending Movies with Collective Matrix Factorization](http://nbviewer.jupyter.org/github/david-cortes/cmfrec/blob/master/example/cmfrec_movielens_sideinfo.ipynb).
+For a detailed example using the MovieLens data with user demographic info and movie genres see the IPython notebook [Collaborative filtering with side information](http://nbviewer.jupyter.org/github/david-cortes/cmfrec/blob/master/example/cmfrec_movielens_sideinfo.ipynb).

 ## Model details